bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 ### Short-circuit evaluation

-The logical OR expression is evaluated left to right, it is tested for possible “short-circuit” evaluation using the following rule:
+The logical OR expression is evaluated left to right, it is tested for possible "short-circuit” evaluation using the following rule:

 `(some truthy expression) || expr` is short-circuit evaluated to the truthy expression.